tldr-pages/tldr/pages/linux/lvresize.md

 # lvresize

-> Change the size of a logical volume
+> Change the size of a logical volume.

 - Change a volume's size to 120GB: